-We’ve been meaning to share some of those recipes with you, such as my dad’s burger with the lot recipe, and I will do that soon, but in the meantime these are my favourite gourmet hot dog recipes inspired by our former home (the Middle East) and our Mediterranean travels.
+We’ve been meaning to share some of those recipes with you, such as my dad’s burger with the lot recipe, and I will do that soon, but in the meantime these are my favourite gourmet hot dog recipes inspired by our former home, the Middle East, and our Mediterranean travels.

-Tips to Making these Gourmet Hot Dog Recipes for Mediterranean Inspired Healthy Hot Dogs
+Tips to Making these Gourmet Hot Dog Recipes

 Just a few quick tips to making these gourmet hot dog recipes as they’re not hard at all and the salads can all be made ahead and kept refrigerated.